 We all realize by now that our corporate data is exploding in volume, velocity and variety.
 We’ve also witnessed the expansion of new data sources and the resulting business insights, which has created the demand for data sources with longer histories.
 Legacy data transformation systems and development groups are being pushed to their limits to effectively deal with these challenges, oftentimes paired with integration platform-as-a-service (iPaaS) solutions.

 But what about real-time analytics and insights?
 As the demand for real-time analytics and insights increases, it’s becoming increasingly vital for data scientists and business analysts to have more control over the entire data lifecycle.
 Adds, moves and changes in the integration cycle need to be easily orchestrated, while preserving the time required for analytics and insights.
-Accomplishing this requires a modern, agile and simplified approach to ETL/ELT.
+Accomplishing this requires a modern, agile and simplified ELT/ETL approach.

 Big Data Integration as a Service